grafana/dashboard-spec/README.md

 * `panel.tmpl`: for generating panel objects and files.
 * `target.tmpl`: for generating target objects and files.
 * `template.tmpl`: for generating template objects and files.
+* `_shared.tmpl`: shared template file available to all other templates.
+This is useful for defining reusable template code for others to share.

 #### Style Guide for Templates